 The Award & Mode of Study

 This is a five-year full-time credit-based honours programme leading to the award of a Bachelor of Nursing degree from The Chinese University of Hong Kong.
 Subject to previous qualification obtained, students may be considered for admission with Advanced Standing.

 The programme prepares students for registration as general registered nurses with the Nursing Council of Hong Kong.
-Graduates of the programme are qualified to provide quality patient care and promote the health of people in today’s increasingly technological and complex healthcare environment.
 The main subjects of study include biological and behavioural sciences, health promotion and maintenance, nursing practice and theory, nursing research and information technology.
-Students also gain experience in the care of clients in both community and hospital settings.
+Students also gain experience in the care of clients in both hospital and community settings.

 The minimum programme requirements for applicants undertaking the Hong Kong Diploma of Secondary Education Examination (HKDSE) are as follows:

 - Level 3 in Chinese Language and English Language; and